david-wallace-croft/cargo-lambda-prototype/README.md

 cargo lambda deploy --enable-function-url --iam-role [ROLE-ARN]
 ```

-## Undeploy With a Pre-existing Lambda Execution Role
+## Undeploy Using a CloudFormation Template for the Role

 - Delete the Lambda function
 ```